splunk/public-o11y-docs/logs/set-up-logconnect.rst

 To set up Log Observer Connect for Splunk Enterprise, you must have an administrator role in Splunk Observability Cloud.
 You must also be an administrator in Splunk Enterprise.

+You need your service account username, password, Splunk platform URL (search head cluster), and a certificate.

 Ensure the following configuration in your Splunk Enterprise instance:

 * Token authentication is active on your Log Observer Connect service account.
 See :new-page:`Securing Splunk Enterprise: Enable or disable token authentication <https://docs.splunk.com/Documentation/Splunk/latest/Security/EnableTokenAuth>` to learn how.